SEX STEREOTYPING

 Further Reading

 Sexual harassment in the workplace is a serious offense.
-It affects productivity, motivation and morale, and it's illegal.
-Learn how to report sexual harassment as you protect your coworkers and workplace.
-What is Sexual Harassment in the Workplac...
+It affects productivity, motivation, and morale, and it is illegal.
+Learn how to report sexual harassment while protecting your coworkers and your workplace.
+What is Sexual Harassment in the...